Cofresi/merk-test/README.md

 # merk-test
-Some tests for merk tree
+Some benchmark tests for merk tree